MakeSchool-Tutorials/Makestagram-Swift-V3/P4-Setup-App-Structure/content.md

 ---
 title: "Basic App Architecture"
 slug: basic-app-architecture
 ---

-Although the term "Architecture" can be intimidating to new programmers, it's not as scary as you think.
-Architecture can be simply put as a fancy word for organizing your code so that it's easier to build, change and debug.
+Although the term *architecture* can be intimidating to new programmers, it's not as scary as you think.
+Architecture can be simply explained as how to better organize your code so that it's easier to build, change and debug.

 In this step, we'll take some time to think about how we'll build our app and organize our code.